llimllib/springer/README.md

 On first run, the client will generate a keypair for you according to the spring83 spec, and store it in `~/.config/spring83/key.pub` and `~/.config/spring83/key.priv`.

-This key has to meet a certain specification, so it may take up to a half hour to generate on the first run.
-The code to generate it is totally unoptimized and can probably be sped up, if you want to be the one to do that, awesome.
+This key has to meet a certain specification, so it may take some time to generate on the first run.

 `echo "testing" | go run client/main.go`